Supervisor profiles – Exeter

 How often PhD students see you in a timetabled group meeting: At least once a week

 Other research groups that PhD students will have the opportunity to frequently interact with: The wider Buckling lab – encompassing the groups of Dr Daniel Padfield, Professor Buckling, and Dr Elze Hesse, meet weekly to discuss lab issues, current work, and promote collaboration between groups, especially between PhD students and ECRs.
 There is also a weekly meeting of the groups of Dr Aimee Murray, Dr Anne Leonard, Dr Mick Vos, and Professor Will Gaze, that specialise in One Health approaches to tackle the problem of antimicrobial resistance.
-There are ample opportunities to engage with PhD students and ECRs across the wider Centre of Ecology and Conservation (CEC).
+There are also ample opportunities to engage with PhD students and ECRs across the wider Centre of Ecology and Conservation (CEC).
 There are weekly PhD seminars when students present their work to the wider department, and a fortnightly Microbiology-specific seminar series to showcase the wide variety of microbial work that goes on at the campus.

 Expected working pattern (based on a full-time student): We expect the student to treat the PhD like a job, working around 37.5 hours a week.
 If the student treats it like this then they will be very successful.
 There may be times during experimental work when weekend work and longer shifts are needed, and we would encourage the student to take extra time off during other times if this happens.
 A healthy work-life balance is essential to having a sustainable and happy PhD experience and longer-term research career.

-How the second supervisor supports the PhD project: We will have joint weekly meetings with the student and the main and second supervisor.
+How the second supervisor supports the PhD project: We will have joint weekly meetings with the student and the main and local second supervisor.
 This has proved successful in a previous collaboration between the main supervisor when he was a postdoc and supervising a third-year undergraduate research project.

 Notice needed for feedback on work (based on a 5000 word report): 1-2 weeks